liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 ## Configuring LDAP Import/Export

-The other settings configure mappings between LDAP and @product@ so users and groups can be imported.
+The other settings configure mappings between LDAP and @sharepoint@ so users and groups can be imported.

 ### Users